open-austin/project-ideas/ISSUE_TEMPLATE.md

   - You can remove and add people to your team as needed.
   - View some of our teams: [https://github.com/orgs/open-austin/teams](https://github.com/orgs/open-austin/teams)
   - Note: You can also allow collaborators outside of your team and give them more limited access.
-- [ ]   Create a [user group](https://get.slack.help/hc/en-us/articles/212906697-User-Groups) in Slack so you can "@" your team all at once
-  - You'll need permission from a Slack admin, so just mention @leadership on Slack to get this set up.
+- [ ]   Create a [user group](https://get.slack.help/hc/en-us/articles/212906697-User-Groups) in Slack so you can "@" your core contributors all at once, without bothering other people who use the Slack channel.
+You'll need permission from a Slack admin, so just mention @leadership on Slack to get this set up.
-  - This will make it easier to get the attention of the core contributors of your project in your project slack channel which may have some spectators or more casual contributors.
-  - People can be added and removed to your group as contributors join and leave.
-- [ ]   Create a [Google Drive](https://drive.google.com), [Dropbox](https://www.dropbox.com/), or other cloud storage to share larger files
-  - Github and Data.World are good for code and data, respectively, especially when you need version control.
+- [ ]   Create a [Google Drive](https://drive.google.com), [Dropbox](https://www.dropbox.com/), or other cloud storage to share larger files.
+Github and Data.World are good for code and data, respectively, especially when you need version control.
 But they're not good for very large files, documentation, articles, etc. A cloud storage option will allow you to easily share, create, and collaborate on documents with your team and help organize ideas and thoughts.
   - Doing this early on can help your team stay organized and to onboard new contributors who wouldn't have access to files you all have shared over email.

 #### Checklist for FEATURED Projects :tada: